leeyilin/OandaForex/README.md

 ## Details
-1. Request forex exchange data from a remote HTTP server of Oanda: <a href="http://developer.oanda.com/java-live/introduction/">Oanda Data</a>.
+* Request forex exchange data from a remote HTTP server of Oanda: <a href="http://developer.oanda.com/java-live/introduction/">Oanda Data</a>.
-2. Register the clients and release real-time data to them constantly.
+* Register the clients and release real-time data to them constantly.
-3. Use the network framework, netty.
+* Use the network framework, netty.
+* Use Maven to build the project.